duffee/Mastering-Perl-for-Bioinformatics2/docs/Objects.md

 An excelent introduction to Moose is
 [Modern Perl, 4e](http://modernperlbooks.com/books/modern_perl_2016/index.html)

-## Roles are the new Inheritance

-There are "issues" with Inheritance.
-If you inherit from 2 modules that provide the same method name with different behaviours, which one will your class use?
-Roles get around that by specifying the particular behaviour that you want.
-For instance, a Penguin uses the Bird class as a base, but implements the Swimming role instead of the Flying role, whereas a FlyingFish implements both roles and an Ostrich implements neither.

 ## I bet it takes a long time to write

 The Gene.pm file took 10 minutes to create all the attributes and the citation method,